tourpace/tourpace.github.io/_posts/2024-01-29-So-Many-Bicycles.md

 - Pinarello GAN (new complete bike-carbon)
 - Soma Pescadero (new frame-steel)

-  The only bikes I still have are the Soma Pescadero and the Gepida Thoris tandem.
+  The only bikes I still have and ride are the Soma Pescadero and the Gepida Thoris tandem.